 What is the Planetary Alignment?

-While the moon itself won't look any different from any other full moon, these nicknames serve as a wonderful reminder of the changing seasons and the deep connection various cultures have had with the phases of the moon throughout history.
+While the moon itself won't look any different from any other full moon but it serves as a wonderful reminder of the changing seasons and the deep connection various cultures have had with the phases of the moon throughout history.

 Comments